MEMPHIS, TN (WMC) - Someone who poses as an IRS agent and threatens to arrest a woman for fake "back-taxes" is a coward.

 When that same someone makes the threat from a traceable phone number, he's a dunce.

-'That guy' called Sandra Eberle of East Memphis -- and the call scared her.
+'That guy' called Sandra Eberle of East Memphis.
+The call frightened her.

 "He said that the police would be here in 15 minutes and arrest me," Eberle said.